 As we said, legally speaking, fathers have the exact same claims as mothers when it comes to child custody.

 - Barring extreme circumstances, you have the right and responsibility to be a part of your child’s life on a regular basis and in a meaningful way.
-Basically, should you and your spouse divorce, if there are minor children involved, both parties are equally entitled to remain fixtures for their kids.
+Basically, should you and your spouse divorce, if it involves children, both parties have equal opportunity to remain fixtures in their lives.

-- Just like a mother, a father has the right to request primary guardianship of his child or children in a divorce.
+- Just like a mother, a father has the right to request primary guardianship.

-- If he does receive custody, he also retains the right to petition the court for appropriate child support from his former spouse, which may be used to help provide for expenses like food, clothing, and shelter.
+- If he does receive custody, he also has the right to petition the court for appropriate child support from his former spouse.
+This may be used to help provide for expenses like food, clothing, shelter, and other necessities.

 How To Ensure Your Rights As A Father

-As the years pass by, there has been an increased emphasis, publicly and in the courts, on making sure that both parents play an integral part in a child’s life after divorce or separation.
-It’s important that you remain involved in the upbringing of your kids, but you may have to take steps to ensure this happens.
+In recent years, there has been an increased emphasis, publicly and in the courts, on making sure that both parents play an integral part in a child’s life after divorce or separation.
+It’s important that you remain involved in the upbringing of your kids.
+However, you may have to take steps to ensure this happens.

-When awarding custody, the court is charged with determining what is in the best interest of the child.
-To establish this, the judge will examine a number of factors.
+When awarding custody, the court aims to serve the best interests of the child.
+To establish this, the judge examines a number of factors.
+This may include:

-- If kids are old enough to have a preference, the court may take their testimony into account, though if their wishes are deemed as being opposed to what is best for them, they may be ignored.
+If kids are old enough to have a preference, the court may take their testimony into account.
+However, if their wishes oppose their best interests, the court can ignore them.

 The Rights Of Unmarried Fathers

-In some cases, it may be trickier to assert your rights as a father if you and your child’s mother weren’t married.
+In some cases, it may be trickier to assert your rights as a father.
+For instance, if you and your child’s mother never married.
 In Oregon, however, unmarried parents have the same rights as their legally bound counterparts.

-If your paternity is established, and if your name is on the child’s birth certificate, you will most likely be recognized as the legal father.
+If your paternity is established, and your name appears on the child’s birth certificate, you will be recognized as the legal father.